Johan044/Systems-Science-Foundations/README.md

 ## Repository Structure

 - `/Workshop-1`: Design of an autonomous and cybernetic system (Autonomous Adaptive Agent).
 Includes the PDF document with system requirements, proposed architecture, selected tools, and development timeline.
+- `/Workshop-2`: Adaptive Package Delivery Drone Simulation with Dynamic Feedback Loops.
+Includes phase diagrams and the diagram of a feedback loop in the system.

 > Additional workshops and the final project will be added progressively.